THE MUDDLE FAMILIES

 Ethel Annie 1881-1899 Albert Arthur 1889-1976

 William and Ann’s eldest child was William Henry Muddle, known as Harry, who was born at Doods Road in Reigate on 18 February 1876.
 In the census of 3 April 1881 Harry, at the age of 5, was staying with his grandmother, Jane Muddle, at Nutley Lane in Reigate.
-Then in the census of 5 April 1891 Harry, now aged 15, was living with his parents at 34 Nutley Lane in Reigate, and he was now a whitesmith’s apprentice.
+Then in the census of 5 April 1891 Harry, now aged 15, was working as a whitesmith's apprentice and living with his parents at the Prince of Wales public house, 34 Nutley Lane, Reigate.

 When he was 23 years old Harry married 21-year-old Emma Kate Simmons at St Mary’s Church in Reigate on Saturday 1 July 1899.
 Harry was then a plumber living in Nutley Lane, and Emma was living with her widowed mother at Fern Villa in Station Road, Redhill.
 Emma was the daughter of William and Emma Simmons; she had been born at Redhill and her birth registered during the 1st quarter of 1878.
 Emma's father had died a few months after her birth.